Wells Fargo: Doing business with the gun industry and NRA

 From December 2012 through February 2018, Wells Fargo reportedly helped two of the biggest firearms and ammunition companies obtain $431.1 million in loans.
-It also handled banking for the National Rifle Association and provided bank accounts and a $28-million line of credit.
-In 2020, the company said that it is winding down its business with the National Rifle Association.
+It also handled banking for the National Rifle Association of America (NRA) and provided bank accounts and a $28-million line of credit.

+In 2020, the company said that it was winding down its business with the NRA.
+Scharf claimed Wells Fargo's relationship with the NRA was "declining," with the company no longer participating in the organization's line of credit and mortgage loan commitments.

 Discrimination against female workers

 In June 2018, about a dozen female Wells Fargo executives from the wealth management division met in Scottsdale, Arizona to discuss the minimal presence of women occupying senior roles within the company.
 The meeting, dubbed "the meeting of 12", represented the majority of the regional managing directors, of which 12 out of 45 were women.
 Wells Fargo had previously been investigating reports of gender bias in the division in the months leading up to the meeting.
 The women reported that they had been turned down for top jobs despite their qualifications, and instead the roles were occupied by men.

 There were also complaints against company president Jay Welker, who is also the head of the Wells Fargo wealth management division, due to his sexist statements regarding female employees.
 The female workers claimed that he called them "girls" and said that they "should be at home taking care of their children."

 Overselling auto insurance

 On June 10, 2019, Wells Fargo agreed to pay $385 million to settle a lawsuit accusing it of allegedly scamming millions of auto-loan customers into buying insurance they did not need from National General Insurance.

+In February 2023, Wells Fargo agreed to pay $300 million in a settlement with shareholders over auto insurance disclosures.